-Samsung Knox provides a Generic VPN Framework, in which third party VPN vendors can integrate their client applications to allow them to be configured via a common set of MDM controls, and connections managed automatically by the framework.
+Samsung Knox provides a Generic VPN Framework, in which third party VPN vendors can integrate their client applications to allow them to be configured via a common set of EMM controls, and connections managed automatically by the framework.

 Samsung devices incorporate an enhanced built-in VPN client based on Strongswan.
-In same manner as with Knox Generic VPN Framework compatible third-party VPN clients, Administrators can configure a Knox Generic VPN profile for the built-in Strongswan based VPN client using a compatible MDM.
+In same manner as with Knox Generic VPN Framework compatible third-party VPN clients, Administrators can configure a Knox Generic VPN profile for the built-in Strongswan based VPN client using a compatible EMM.

-In order to achieve this, the Android VPN Management for Knox application must be distributed to all end user devices that are to have a Knox Generic VPN profile configured for the built-in device client by the MDM.
+In order to achieve this, the Android VPN Management for Knox application must be distributed to all end user devices that are to have a Knox Generic VPN profile configured for the built-in device client by the EMM.

 1. Download the Android VPN Management for Knox application from the Knox web portal